Conder named new head coach of Plainsmen

 Conder was recommended to be the new head football coach Monday during a board of education meeting and unanimously approved by the board.

-Conder has spent the last eight seasons as offensive coordinator and was named the interim head ball coach when former coach Rashuan Woods stepped down to take a job in Texas.
+Conder has spent the last eight seasons as offensive coordinator and was named the interim head football coach when former coach Rashuan Woods stepped down to take a job in Texas.

 “It’s been eight years in the making,” Conder said.
 “I was brought up here in 2015 by Steve Hayes.
 At that time, I didn’t know if I would stay here, but it’s been eight wonderful years.
 I’m ready to get to work.”

-Prior to coming to Enid, Conder coach in Texas and Arizona, where he won three state titles.
+Prior to coming to Enid, Conder coached in Texas and Arizona, where he won three state titles.

+Conder’s son, Brady Conder, is going to graduate this year.
+With his last kid out of school, Conder could have chosen to hang up the headset.

 “I’m dedicated to this town and these kids that are returning,” he said.
 “We have a great group and they are working hard.
 When the opportunity presented itself I had to jump on it.”